 The Kowalski Brothers team are constantly dreaming up and working on new trails.
 They spy hillsides, walk through looking for features and desired lines well before putting tool to soil.
 It is all completely hands-on; at ground level; no studying of maps in rooms off-location.
 It’s this innate link to trail building and course development that gives Self Propelled Enterprises such a close connection to the races they organise.

 “We’re so bonded to that area.
-I can’t imagine running a race whereby we’ve not played a fundamental role in the design and build.
+I can’t imagine running a race where we’ve not played a fundamental role in the design and build.
 It’s hard-wired into us.”

 It also means that anything Self Propelled touch is going to come packed with personality.